Getting a hand back in the game

-Recently while watching a NFL football game, I came across a commercial with former professional football player John Elway.
+There's an interesting TV commercial with former professional football player John Elway.
 Mr. Elway was talking about a hand issue he was having called Dupuytren’s contracture, and he explained that there is now a non-surgical treatment option for this condition.

 As a certified hand therapist for almost 17 years now, I am very familiar with Dupuytren’s contracture.
 However, to see this hand issue brought to life via a TV commercial definitely caught my attention as it isn’t often discussed.
 In the commercial, Mr. Elway talks about having difficulty with common, everyday tasks and shows a picture of the contraction in the palm of his hand.